 Design for Thumbs

-Responsive web design is tricky in the sense that users will interact with the desktop website via clicks but the mobile version via taps and swipes.
+Responsive design UX is tricky in the sense that users will interact with the desktop website via clicks but the mobile version via taps and swipes.
 There are physical differences as well.
 Desktop users typically have their computers on a surface, whereas mobile users hold their devices in their hands.
 These differences significantly change the way mobile UI designers design tap targets and other important UI elements with which users interact.

 Let’s take a look at some examples: